UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-At the undergraduate level, the department seeks to train well-prepared chemists to enter the work force or nationally recognized graduate programs.
+At the undergraduate level, the department seeks to train highly competent chemists to enter the work force or nationally recognized graduate programs.
 At the graduate level, students who are awarded an M.S. degree are prepared to enter the work force in a variety of settings.
 Students graduating with a Ph.D. are well-prepared for leadership in industry and academia.
-Many of our alumni have become professors in chemistry and related disciplines at United States, and international, colleges and universities.
+Many of our alumni are currently professors and researchers at U.S., and international, colleges and universities.
 Others have reached the top of the research and managerial ladders in the corporate world.

-Chemistry research faculty are active in a variety of technologically important areas, including polymer synthesis, organic electronics, biofunctional surfaces, chemical and biological sensors, protein chemistry, tribology, nanotechnology, and analytical chemistry related to the environment.
-Students receiving M.S. and Ph.D. degrees are well-prepared for rewarding careers that help sustain the Massachusetts and United States economy.
-Our laboratories are well-equipped with state-of-the-art instrumentation, and our faculty have funding from a variety of sources, including the National Science Foundation, the Army Research Office, the Air Force Office of Research, the National Institute of Health, and various industrial sponsors.
+Chemistry research faculty are active in a variety of technologically important areas, including polymer synthesis, organic electronics, biofunctional surfaces, chemical and biological sensors, protein chemistry, tribology, nanotechnology, catalysis and analytical chemistry related to the environment.
+Students receiving M.S. and Ph.D. degrees are highly trained for rewarding careers that help sustain the Massachusetts and United States economy.
+Our laboratories are well-equipped with state-of-the-art instrumentation, and our faculty has funding from a variety of sources, including the National Science Foundation, the Army Research Office, the Air Force Office of Research, the National Institutes of Health, and various industrial sponsors.